lukso-network/docs/docs/guides/universal-receiver-delegate/create-custom-urd-2.md

 # Deploy and test our custom forwarder URD

 In the [first part](./create-custom-urd-1.md), we setup our universal profile and created the custom URD contract.
-We will now deploy it and test it!
+We will now deploy and test it!

 ## Create a MockContract to generate the UniversalProfile type